KemonDream/MacThermalAway/README.md

 - Step 4 : Turn off SIP and authenticated_root completely.(We doing root modifications and third party kext injection.)
   - Boot into recovery...
 - Step 5 :
-- Step N-1: Use repo "TurboMac" Install-Script.
+- Step N-1: "TurboMac" Install-Script.
 And we only need a few line of it.
   ## mount System Current Booting Snapshot to a folder, and after that we create a new one. ##
   - ROOT_LABEL=`df | grep /$ | awk '{print $1;}' | grep -o ".*disk\d*s\d*"`
 echo "Root label: $ROOT_LABEL" ##Means determinating root disk label